bagustris/isst_2019/readme.md

 If you use this code, please cite,
 ```
 B.T.
 Atmaja, Kiyoaki Shirai, Masato Akagi."Deep Learning-based Categorical and
 Dimensional Emotion Recognition for Written and Spoken Texts."
 Int.
+Seminar
-Seminar on Science and Techonlogy, Surabaya.
+on Science and Technology, Surabaya.
 (2019).
 ```